opencircular/docs/6_open-circular-net.md

 zkSmartRoute - Zero Knowledge Smart Route
 ======================================
-We need the ability to build an accurate smart route without leaking sensative user location data issues.
+We need the ability to build an accurate smart route without leaking sensative user location data.
 In the Airbnb app you can browse for a property to rent but you do not get the exact location of the home.
 It uses an approximate location based on neighborhood for user privacy.
 This solves user privacy issues as well as front running (bribing the owner out of band and cutting in line).

 In the zero knowledge smart route protocol we mask the GPS location using a concept called "Differential Privacy" and "Secure Multiparty Compute"
 - "Differential Privacy": Data privacy via noise on large datasets